 Marketing nurtures each lead until they are "sales qualified."
 Then, a salesperson follows up with the prospect to gauge next steps.
-Just because a lead is sales qualified doesn't mean they're ready to buy -- or ready for a demo.
+Just because a lead is sales qualified doesn't mean they're ready to buy — or ready for a demo.

 SaaS salespeople must clearly communicate the benefits and features of their software.
 And it’s important to tailor each presentation to meet the needs of each prospect.
-Service and attention are key to getting the prospect to close, because SaaS reps are usually selling at a higher price.
+Reps also must be well-versed in how the software works to demonstrate and troubleshoot the product during presentations.

 Because SaaS can be so complex, it’s common to bring engineers, executives, or product marketers into some meetings to make a difficult sale.
 Knowing when to ask for help is another sign of a qualified SaaS rep.

 SaaS Sales Salary

 Because it's necessary for SaaS reps to have a deep working knowledge of the software, product roadmap, and frequently asked questions, their base salary and commission is usually higher than reps in other verticals.

 Here are three benchmark studies to illustrate the average salary for SaaS sales reps:

 - Job aggregator ZipRecruiter calculated the national average base salary to be $78,898 for a SaaS account executive.